Learning in Mean Field Games: A Survey: Reinforcement learning algorithms

 The concept of a value function depending on the population distribution is connected to the so-called \defi{Master equation} in MFGs.
 Introduced by~\cite{lionsCDF} in continuous MFGs (continuous time, continuous state and action spaces), this partial differential equation (PDE) corresponds to the limit of systems of Hamilton-Jacobi-Bellman PDEs characterizing Nash equilibria in symmetric $N$-player games.
 We refer the interested reader to e.g.~\citet{BENSOUSSAN20151441,cardaliaguet2019master} for more details on this topic.

+With this approach, value functions and policies take as input a distribution, which is a high-dimensional object.
+As a consequence, they are much more challenging to approximate than population-independent policies. \cite{perrin2022generalization}, introduced the concept of \defi{master policies}, which are population-dependent policies allowing to recover an equilibrium policy for any observed population distribution.
+They proposed to approximately compute master policies by a combination of Fictitious play, DRL, and a suitable randomization of the initial distribution. \cite{wu2024population} extended the approach to non-stationary master policies, and proposed an adaptation of the Munchausen OMD algorithm introduced in~\citep{lauriere2022scalable} to compute policies taking the distribution as an input.

 \paragraph{Distribution estimation. } When the state space is finite but very large, storing the population distribution in a tabular way for every state and computing the evolution of this distribution in an exact way is prohibitive in terms of memory and computational time.
-Representing and updating the distribution is even more challenging in the continuous space setting, even if it is just for the purpose of implementing the RL environment.
+In continuous spaces, representing and updating the distribution is even more challenging, even if it is just for the purpose of implementing the RL environment and not to use it as an input to the policies.
 In this case, one needs to rely on approximations.
 As already mentioned above, a possible method consists in using an empirical distribution, whose evolution can be implemented by Monte Carlo samples of an interacting agent system.
 This amounts to using a finite population of agents to simulate the environment.
-For example, in linear-quadratic MFGs the interactions are only through the mean, which can be estimated even using a single agent, see~\citet{angiulifouquelauriere2022unified} in the stationary setting and~\citep{angiulifouquelauriere2021reinforcementhandbook,uz2020reinforcementnonstatio,miehling2022reinforcementmultipop} in the finite-horizon setting.
+For example, in linear-quadratic MFGs the interactions are only through the mean, which can be estimated even using a single agent, see~\citep{angiulifouquelauriere2022unified,angiuli2022reinforcementmixedmfcg} in the stationary setting and~\citep{angiulifouquelauriere2021reinforcementhandbook,uz2020reinforcementnonstatio,miehling2022reinforcementmultipop,zaman2023oracle} in the finite-horizon setting.
 However, it should be noted that even if a finite number of agents is used in the environment, this approach does not directly reduce the problem to a MARL problem because the goal is still to learn the equilibrium policy for the MFG instead of the finite-agent equilibrium policy.

 Another approach consists in representing efficiently the distribution using function approximation.
 This raises the questions of the choice of parameterization and of the training method for the parameters.
 This approach can be implemented in a model-free way using Monte Carlo samples, which is particularly suitable for spaces that are too large to be explored in an exhaustive fashion.
 For example, \citet{perrin2021mfgflockrl} used a kind of deep neural networks, namely normalizing flows \citep{rezende2015variational,papamakarios2021normalizing}, to represent the distribution of agents in a flocking model.